 The technical committees responsible for ACI committee reports and standards strive to avoid ambiguities, omissions, and errors in these documents.
 In spite of these efforts, the users of ACI documents occasionally find information or requirements that may be subject to more than one interpretation or may be incomplete or incorrect.
-Users who have suggestions for the improvement of ACI documents are requested to contact ACI via the errata website at www.concrete.org/committees/errata.asp.
+Users who have suggestions for the improvement of ACI documents are requested to contact ACI via the errata website at http://concrete.org/Publications/ DocumentErrata.aspx.
 Proper use of this document includes periodically checking for errata for the most up-to-date revisions.